lcostilla287/TheBestPainters/README.md

 ## Installation
 This solution requires the [visual studio community](https://visualstudio.microsoft.com/vs/community/) application to function.
 Once downloaded, click on the green **Code** icon on the [Github](https://github.com/lcostilla287/TheBestPainters) page.
-You can either clone or download the zip file according to your preference
+You can either clone or download the zip file according to your preference.

 ## Usage
 After installation, open up an instance of Visual Studio Community and select **Open Existing Solution** and navigate to where the solution was downloaded on you computer.
 To view the console, simply click on **Start** at the top of Visual Studio.

+ You may also access the project that is deployed to [Azure](https://thebestpaintersmvc.azurewebsites.net/).

 ## Contributing